rolando-anton/browser-kali/README.md

 ## Known Issues
 * The VNC window in the browser is super crazy tall.
-If you can fix this, please make a PR
+If you can fix this, please make a PR <- FIXED
-* RDP may provide better performance, so it would be good to compare with FreeRDP + Guacamole
+* RDP may provide better performance, so it would be good to compare with FreeRDP + Guacamole <- So far so good, so not needed.

 ## Credits

-Thanks to Jerry Gamblin for the idea for this with his project [kalibrowser](https://jerrygamblin.com/2016/05/31/kalibrowser/)
+Project forked from Dan Salmon (sa7mon), and fixed some small parts, he also thanks: Jerry Gamblin for the idea for this with his project [kalibrowser](https://jerrygamblin.com/2016/05/31/kalibrowser/)